DevOpsBootcamp/website/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 **DevOps Bootcamp will be meeting each week on Mondays in KEC 1005 at 7pm.
-This first week (October 27), we will be doing some bash exercises, and reviewing DevOps Daycamp content.
 Hope to see everyone there!**

 DevOps BootCamp
 ===============